klaidliadon/umbrella-content/en/communications/mobile-phones/expert/s_encryption-of-volumes.md

 [Open Keychain] (https://play.google.com/store/apps/details?id=org.sufficientlysecure.keychain)  allows OpenGPG encryption for files and emails.

-(Learn how to encrypt [email]  (umbrella://lesson/email) and use [K-9 & Open Keychain] (umbrella://lesson/k9-apg).)
+(Learn more about [email]  (umbrella://lesson/email) and [K-9 & Open Keychain] (umbrella://lesson/k9-apg).)

 ![image](mobileexp2.png)

-Rooting your phone will also allow you to encrypt data storage or create a volume for protecting certain information.
-[Cryptonite](https://code.google.com/p/cryptonite/) is another open source files encryption tool with more advanced features, and specially prepared for rooted Android phones with a custom firmware.
+Rooting your phone will allow you to encrypt data storage or create a volume for protecting certain information.

+[Cryptonite](https://code.google.com/p/cryptonite/) is an open source file encryption tool with advanced features, and specially prepared for rooted Android phones with a custom firmware.